Table of Contents Show

 Over and above 400 types of cheese and meats, around 150 types of seafood, a variety of freshly baked bread, and more are in the grand central market to satisfy the foodaholics.

-Vanderbilt Hall is the main entrance of the Grand Terminal.
-It is known for its glory and sophistication.
+Vanderbilt Hall is the main entrance of the Grand Terminal, known for its glory and sophistication.
 Besides an exquisite indoor Christmas Market NYC, umpteen events are conducted every year here.

-Watching Grand Terminal is somewhat discovering a city.
-It features the different eras of New York City.
+Watching Grand Terminal is somewhat like discovering a city, it features the different eras of New York City.

 It uncovers the unknown aspects of the city’s past, rich culture, and history.
 The hours one spends there keep him engaged and insightful.